 Protecting files can mean a lot of things, depending on what use cases are applied and what types of files are in question.
-Sharing your media files with other people on the Internet is one of the best parts, but sometimes you will want to share them with certain people.
+Sharing your media files with other people on the Internet is one of the best parts of having a website, but sometimes you will want to share them only with certain people.
 There may be times when you want to prevent Google from indexing your files.
 Other times, people will use your photos without permission, so you’d better protect images on your WordPress site from theft.

 In this article, you will find out:

-- And much more.
+And much more.

 Table of contents

-- enable right-click protection,
+- Enable right-click protection,

-- and if you are a photographer, designer, or creative, you can watermark your images.
+- And if you are a photographer, designer, or creative, you can watermark your images.

 Let’s see how it works!

-How to protect media files on WordPress using Modula
+How to protect media files using Modula

-🏞 Create a new gallery
+Create a new gallery

 Every time you want to add media files in WordPress using this plugin, go to your WordPress menu > Modula > Add New.

 All you have to do now is to name your gallery and start uploading your images, or select them from your WordPress Library.
 You can upload multiple files at once.

 Enable right-click protection

 Once you’ve added your images, scroll down and in the Settings section, look for Misc.
 Next, tick the Enable protection box to disable right-click and Alt/Option+Click functionality for downloading images.

 Create password-protected galleries

 Another way to protect your media files is to create a password for your galleries so that only those who have the password can see your pictures/video.
 With the Modula Password Protection extension, you can easily protect your galleries with a password and stop direct access to WordPress files.
 This way, unauthorized users won’t be able to see the galleries.

 How can you do that?
 In the Settings section, go to Pass Protect, tick Enable Password Protect, add a password, the username or email address of people that are allowed to view your media files, and a message informing your website’s visitors that a password is required.